I help people untangle complex information—whether it’s family history, music rights, or messy data.

 Data Organization

 Bringing structure and consistency to databases, records, and information sets that have become unwieldy — and presenting findings clearly.
-Current work includes a 5,000+ record cleanup project for a financial services client.
+Example work includes a 5,000+ record cleanup project for a financial services client.